 Peru has a rich history full of ancient cultures and civilizations.
-It is believed that the oldest civilization of the Americas has first settled here.
-Societies living in the Andes were depending on agriculture and used many for that time modern techniques.
-The most important society of Peru were the Inca’s, with their capital in Cuzco.
-In the 15th century The Inca’s grew to become the most powerful and largest empire of the pre-Columbian America.
+It is believed that the oldest civilization of the Americas first settled here.
+Societies living in the Andes for centuries depended on agriculture to survive and they used many modern techniques that they developed separately from Europe, Africa, and Asia.
+The most important society of Peru was the Incan people, whose capital city was Cuzco.
+It’s why, to this day, our most popular tours visit Cuzco, such as our Classic Peru Tour and our Best of Peru Tour.
+In the 15th century, the Incas grew to become the most powerful and largest empire of pre-Columbian America.
+The Spanish invasion of Peru decimated the Incan empire with a combination of war and European diseases to which the natives had no immunity.

 Full Name: Republic of Peru